Worldly Treat

 • They are pillowy and soft with dreamy air pockets.

-• It’s a simple recipe.
-Although it needs a few hours for the dough to rise, the baking time is less than 30 minutes, and the result is well worth it.
+• It's a simple recipe.
+Although the dough needs a few hours to rise, the baking time is less than 30 minutes, and the result is well worth it.

 • The best part?
 These easy yeast rolls are great for beginners.
 Follow the steps carefully, and you'll have some nice, fluffy banana buns.